Exhibition20.03.202501.06.2025

 See more

-Join us for an artist’s talk with Mahtab Hussain and Guy Gunaratne, a British novelist and playwright, during which they discuss their collaborative film Here is the Brick (2025) in Hussain’s current Ikon exhibition and his wider artistic practice.
+Join us for an artist’s talk with Mahtab Hussain, artist; Guy Gunaratne, a British novelist and playwright; and Ali Roche, newly appointed Director of LUX.
+During this event they discuss the collaborative film Here is the Brick (2025) in Hussain’s current Ikon exhibition and his wider artistic practice.

 Events29.03.2025 / 6.00pm8.00pm